amartincolby/Rust-Quick-Guide/README.md

     /*** Thread Spawning and Management ***/

     /* All threads require a closure that encapsulates the desired behavior.
+If you are old like me, you can think of them with the old term "subroutine."
-    Threads cannot borrow, though, so the below thread will fail to compile unless the `move` keyword is applied. */
+    Being fully-encapsulated subroutines, threads cannot borrow, so the below thread will fail to compile unless the `move` keyword is applied. */

     let external_value = String::from("nee");